open-mmlab/mmdetection3d/README.md

 - **Natural integration with 2D detection**

-  All the about **50+ methods, 300+ models**, and modules supported in [MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) can be trained or used in this codebase.
+  All the about **300+ models, methods of 40+ papers**, and modules supported in [MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/model_zoo.md) can be trained or used in this codebase.

 - **High efficiency**